otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 | ----- | ------- | --------------- | --------- |
 | 6     | 15      | Individual      | 80%       |

-## Assessment Overview
+## Overview

-In this individual assessment, you will design and develop a backend application using Express and a frontend application using SvelteKit.
+You will design and build a full-stack application over the second half of the course.
+The weekly class content gives you everything you need - the project is where you apply it to your own idea.

+The emphasis is on **how you work**, not just what you produce.
+Planning, decision-making, iteration, and reflection are all assessed alongside the working application.

 ## Learning Outcome